daniel-dabrowski-177/portfolio/README.md

-# portfolio
+# Portfolio
-This is my porfolio project.
-It contains selected projects and contact information.
+This is a project of a portfolio I created.
+This is a project of a page containing information about projects that I created, technologies that I used and other information about projects.
+In the Portfolio you can also find my contact details and a link to my CV